 CAR CRASH ICY ROAD INJURY LAWYER MN

-News outlets over the weekend reported three people died in car crashes on Minnesota’s icy roads Friday as winter made a harsh return, bringing with it several inches of snow in parts of the state.
+News outlets over the weekend reported three people died in car crashes on Minnesota’s icy roads and highways Friday.
+In other words, winter made a harsh return, bringing with it several inches of snow in parts of the state.
 Winds gusting up to 50 miles per hour whipped snow around and caused whiteout conditions on many rural roads.
 Our car accident lawyers get many calls every winter regarding injuries in crashes where people lose control of their vehicle on on icy highway or road.

 A 58-year-old St. Paul man was killed Friday night when his pickup truck spun out and rolled over in a ditch on Hwy.
-169 in Princeton, in central Minnesota.
+169 in Princeton, Minnesota.
 Snow and ice were on the road at the time of the crash about 9:30 p.m., the State Patrol said.
-The driver was killed; the State Patrol has not yet released his name.
+Unfortunately, the driver was killed; the State Patrol has not yet released his name.

 West of Duluth, a 44-year-old man driving a semitrailer truck died when he crashed into the icy St. Louis River.
 The rig slid off Interstate 35 on an overpass near Scanlon at 4:40 a.m., the State Patrol said.
 Hours later, authorities recovered the driver’s body from the river.

 Later that morning, a 26-year-old man from Pierz, Minn., died when he lost control of his car as he drove south on icy Hwy.
-25 in Daggett Brook Township, in Crow Wing County, and was struck by a northbound semitrailer truck, the patrol said.
-Alvaro A. Rodriguez died at the scene just after 9 a.m.
-The truck driver, Rodney A. Lund, 60, of Fargo, was not hurt.
+25 in Daggett Brook Township, in Crow Wing County.
+He was struck by a northbound semitrailer truck, the patrol said.
+He died at the scene just after 9 a.m.
+Fortunately, the truck driver was not hurt.
 Both were wearing seat belts.